Get H.A.T gpx now: https://motorcycleadventures.eu/hat/

 H1 • Talat > Telouet • 250km

 Tanked up at Talat, turn southeast up a wooded valley passing a few villages.
 The road climbs and turns to dirt, then ascends to the valley head and enters the ‘juniper zone’ above 2200m.
-Rejoin a crumbling road, top-out on a 2550-m ridge near a mast, then descend a long valley (below) with scenic Berber villages spread across the hillsides and Toubkal mountain (4167m) just 16km to the north.
+Rejoin a crumbling road, top-out on a 2550-m watershed near a mast, then descend a long valley (below) with scenic Amazigh villages spread across the hillsides and Toubkal mountain (4167m) just 16km to the north.

 H2 • Telouet > Agouti • 195km

+Demnate road break.
 Pic by Bob

 Soon after, you cross the watershed at 2180m and the road briefly improves, but not for long.
-Much of the N23 is being widened or rerouted and after years is still a mixture of broken old road, brand new asphalt or roadworks and dirt diversions.
+Much of the N23 is also being widened or rerouted, and after many years is still a mixture of broken old road, brand new asphalt or roadworks and dirt diversions.
 There are small towns and roadside cafes (above).
-At Col Azwin (2170m) you turn off down what’s left of the old, R307 (incorrectly marked N23 on some maps), mostly frost-mashed tarmac and gravel.
+At Col Azwin (2170m) you turn down what’s left of the old R307 (incorrectly marked N23 on some maps), mostly frost-mashed tarmac and gravel.
 At the valley bottom turn onto a newer dirt road all the way back up to nearly 2000m (below left).
 From here follow thinner village tracks over ridges and valleys.
 Few tourists pass through this area and tracks are little used by vehicles.

 H3 Agouti > Imilchil 245km